LATEST PUBLISHED BOOK

 Q. How did you learn to write fiction?

 A. I took a few writing classes, bought some books on writing fiction and began the to write.
-I do not believe that you have to have a talent for writing, if you have a story to tell, then you should write about it.
+I believe, if you have a story to tell, then you should write about it.
 Each completed story is a learning process for me and I expect each completed novel will guide me toward constant and never-ending improvement in my writing and voice.

 Q. How long does it take you to write a story of novel length?